 Our targeted spay/neuter grants do NOT fund projects that:

 - Can’t perform enough surgeries for impact in the targeted area.

 - Don't address a critical need in a targeted area of your community.

 - Focus on spay/neuter for pets without owners (ie those being prepared for adoption or just adopted by your organization)

 Our grant application cycle is currently closed and will re-open in Spring 2015 with a revised focus and structure.
 In general, To prepare for your targeted spay/neuter grant application:

 - Dedicate the bulk of your budget to spay/neuter expenses.
 You may also include other small expenses, such as transportation, marketing materials or other expenses directly related to your project.
 Please contact us if you have questions about permitted expenses.

 - Sign up for our email notifications.
-You may apply for a targeted spay/neuter grant during 2 open grant periods a year.
+You may apply for a targeted spay/neuter grant during open grant application grant periods.
 Our email alerts will let you know when the time is right.